seng438-winter-2024/seng438-a4-eshiAkalumhe14/seng438-a4-team_number.md

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+- In software testing, mutation testing is a technique used to assess the quality of test cases by introducing small modifications, called mutants, into the codebase.
+The effectiveness of mutation testing is often measured using a metric called mutation score, which reflects the percentage of mutants killed by the test suite.
+However, the presence of equivalent mutants can affect the accuracy of mutation scores.

+- Equivalent mutants are mutations that do not change the program's behavior because they produce the same output as the original code despite having different syntax.
+Since equivalent mutants are functionally identical to the original code, they are not detected by the test suite and thus do not contribute to the mutation score.
+Consequently, the mutation score may overestimate the quality of the test suite by ignoring these mutants.

 # A discussion of what could have been done to improve the mutation score of the test suites

+- Add Test Cases: We could have introduced additional test cases targeting specific functionalities or edge cases.
+These new test cases should aim to cover scenarios that are not currently addressed by the existing test suite.

+- Use Different Mutation Operators: We could have used a larger variety of mutation operators to create mutants that represent different types of faults.
+By diversifying mutation operators, you can increase the likelihood of generating meaningful mutants that are not easily detected by existing test cases.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing